Small Game Hunting Regulations

 On National Forest Lands and Department lands on Wednesdays, Fridays, and Saturdays only.

-- Crows are a federally regulated migratory species; however, no HIP number is required and hunters may use unplugged shotguns to hunt them.
+- Crows are a federally regulated migratory species; however, no HIP registration is required and hunters may use unplugged shotguns to hunt them.

 - Electronic calls may be used on private and public lands.
-Written permission of the landowner is not required to hunt crows with electronic calls, except when hunting on posted property or on Sundays.
-Electronic calls may not be attached to or played from a vehicle.
+Written permission of the landowner is not required to hunt crows with electronic calls, except when hunting on posted property.

 Continuous open season on private lands.